Louis-CharlesBiron/canvasDotEffect/readme.md

 - **initDots** -> Initial dots declaration.
 Can either be: an array of dots `[new Dot(...), existingDot, ...]`, a **String** (this will automatically call the shape's createFromString() function), or a callback `(Shape, Canvas)=>{... return anArrayOfDots}`
 - ***dots*** -> Array of all the current dots contained by the shape.
 - **limit** -> Defines the circular radius in which the dots' ratio is calculated.
 Each dot will have itself as its center to calculate the distance between it and the shape's *ratioPos*.
 (At the edges the ratio will be 0 and gradually gravitates to 1 at the center)
-- **drawEffectCB** -> A callback containing your custom effect to display.
+- **drawEffectCB** -> A custom callback containing the effects to display.
 It is run by every dot of the shape, every frame. `(render, dot, ratio, parentSetupResults, mouse, distance, parent, isActive, rawRatio)=>{...}`.
 - **ratioPosCB**? -> References the mouse position by default.
 Can be used to set a custom *ratioPos* target `(Shape, dots)=>{... return [x, y]}`.
 Can be disabled if set to `null`.
 - **fragile**? -> Whether the shape resets on document visibility change events.
 (Rarer, some continuous effects can break when the page is in the background due to the unusual deltaTime values sometimes occurring when the document is offscreen/unfocused)